jmclawson/TopicKit/README.md

 1. Erase **\texts** directory to download texts.
 2. Erase **\txt** directory to divide the text into chunks.
 3. Erase directory beginning with **\txt-** to repeat the extraction of a given element.

+## Troubleshooting
+Since it works with many packages at once, TopicKit will occasionally run into a snag.
+Try restarting R to see if a second go works better.
+If it doesn't, your error may be one of the following with known solutions:

+* `input string 1 is invalid in this locale`
+  > In the terminal, enter `Sys.setlocale('LC_ALL','C')` and then try again.